 Certain indirect corporate costs included within operating expenses in the Consolidated Statements of Operations that were previously allocated to Batesville do not qualify for classification within discontinued operations and are now reported as operating expenses in continuing operations within corporate expenses.
 In addition, costs directly attributable to the Batesville reportable operating segment divestiture have been reflected in discontinued operations.
-As a result, income before income taxes of the historical Batesville reportable operating segment decreased \$14.4 and \$17.9 for the three and six months ended March 31, 2023, respectively.
+As a result, income before income taxes of the historical Batesville reportable operating segment decreased ~~\$14.4 and \$17.9~~ \$17.5 for the three and six nine months ended ~~March 31, 2023~~ June 30, 2023, respectively, from amounts previously reported.